zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 - Empower business users to create ad-hoc CRUD mobile apps with PowerApps
 - Centralize authorization across Azure services using AAD
 - Orchestrate between services such as Office 365 email and mobile using Flow-Use Search to make files full text searchable
+- Explore the benefits of using Azure API Management

 ## Step 1: Review the customer case study